Your daughter desperately needs your love and support

-Let her know that you care about her and her baby.
+Whether or not your daughter wants to be part of your family, let her know that you care about her and her baby.
 Remind her of the value of the precious life she’s carrying in her womb.
-Tell her that you’re ready, willing, and available to walk alongside her and help her weigh and balance her options.
-She won’t be able to do this well without your assistance and that of other wise, caring, and life-affirming adults.
+Tell her that you’re ready, willing, and available to walk alongside her and help her weigh and balance her options as a pregnant teen.
+She won’t be able to do this well without your assistance and that of other caring, wise, life-affirming adults.

 Support, guidance, and availability aren’t the same as control

 There’s an important sense in which you can’t “parent” a pregnant teen.
 Your daughter has taken a step into a new and larger world.
 She has to learn to live with the consequences.
 You can encourage her to do what’s right and comfort her as she wrestles with the harsh realities of her situation.
 But you can’t make her decisions for her.

 It’s unlikely that she will be able to provide for herself and her child on her own.
 For the time being, she’ll have to remain dependent on you (or somebody else) for her physical and financial sustenance.
 But she also has to realize that your relationship is shifting from “parent-child” to “adult-adult.”

 Find professional counseling

 Our staff counselors would be happy to discuss your situation with you.
 They can help you in your efforts to set boundaries, establish expectations, and clarify the consequences of your daughter’s failure to abide by them.
 Don’t hesitate to call us for a free over-the-phone consultation.